-Inefficiencies in the construction sector-including a lack of standardization and enforcement, insufficient investment in technology and innovation, and a lack of skilled labour-have also played a significant role in the negative relationship between production and turnover indices.
-These inefficiencies have increased the opportunity cost of allocating resources to the construction sector, as investments in more productive sectors could have yielded higher returns.
-The elasticity of demand in the construction market has also contributed to the fluctuations observed in the turnover index.
+Inefficiencies in the construction sector, including a lack of standardisation and enforcement, insufficient investment in technology and innovation and a lack of skilled labour, played a significant role in the negative relationship between production and turnover indices.
+These inefficiencies increased the opportunity cost of allocating resources to the construction sector, as investments in more productive sectors could have yielded higher returns.
+The elasticity of demand in the construction market also contributed to the fluctuations observed in the turnover index.
 Therefore, addressing these inefficiencies and improving the sector's productivity and competitiveness could lead to a more stable and sustainable construction market in the long term.

-In contrast, the industrial sector's production and turnover indices exhibited a positive relationship, with a strong correlation, which is evident from Figures 4 (a) and 4 (b).
+In contrast, the industrial sector's production and turnover indices exhibited a positive relationship, with a strong correlation, which is evident from Figures 4(a) and 4(b).
 This can be attributed to the industrial sector's diversified production base, which enabled it to better absorb shocks from economic events like the 2008 financial crisis and recover more rapidly.
 Additionally, the less elastic demand for industrial goods made the sector less susceptible to economic fluctuations, as demonstrated by the strong positive relationship between the production and turnover indices.

-Figures 4 (a) and 4 (b).
-Time series and scatter diagram of the industry revenue and production, respectively.
+Figure 4(a).
+Time series of the industry revenue and production